StevenBlack/intl/readme.md

 **Broadcast hooks will be executed before the standard method code is invoked.**

-**Broadcast hooks don't care about the hook's return value.** | <p>Broadcast hooks permit you to augment the behavior of methods without changing the source code.
+**Broadcast hooks don't care about the hook's return value.**

+Broadcast hooks permit you to augment the behavior of methods without changing the source code.
 By simply attaching a hook, you can attach code to methods and this code will be invoked automatically before the regular method code executes.

 Broadcast hooks in INTL are invoked from methods with code like the following: